Code-Institute-Submissions/milestone-project-127/README.md

     Samples from lecture notes from code institue was an helpful guide towards developing this project as a whole.

     Media
-    The photos used for the parallax in the home page was obtained from freestockphotos.com
+    All photos used on the resume page was obtained from pexels.com

 # Acknowledgements